High Volume Bulk Email: Key Ingredients for Good Deliverability

 - Discard it altogether, or

-So, now that you have a good mailing list and are ready to maintain it and begin sending bulk email messages, you must consider the content of the messages to be sent.
-We very often find email messages that are blocked or denied due only to their content and not due to any kind of blacklisting.
+Now that you have a good mailing list and know how to maintain it, it’s time to begin sending bulk email messages.
+Before getting started, you must consider the content of the messages you want to sent.
+Email messages are often blocked or denied because of their content and not any kind of blacklisting.

 Keep the following in mind:

 - Try to avoid using links to third party web site pages in your messages which may have a poor reputation.
-Messages are often denied based on the web site address link.
+Messages are often denied based on the web site address links.

-Beyond your email message content and mailing list quality, there are several additional factors that play into the deliverability of your email.
+Beyond your content and list quality, there are several additional factors that affect the deliverability of your high volume emails.

-- If you are sending from an email server used by others and where those others are sending Spam or to poor quality mailing lists
+- If you are sending from a shared email server with others who are sending spam or to poor quality mailing lists.

 - If you are sending through your ISP’s mail server and your ISP is lax about sending spam.

-You can addresses IP address sending reputation by:
+You can fix your IP sending reputation by:

-- Using a bulk mailing provider that is very strict about terms of service and about shutting down customers who are not abiding by proper bulk mailing practices.
+- Using a mass mailing provider that is has strict terms of service and will shut down customers who violate them.

-- If your IP at your ISP is on blacklists, then send through a bulk mailing provider that can hide this bad IP from your recipients (e.g. see LuxSci SMTP Anonymization)
+- Sending through a bulk mailing provider that can hide this bad IP from your recipients (e.g. see LuxSci SMTP Anonymization)

-Note that getting “many different IP addresses to rotate through” is not a solution — that is merely a mechanism Spammers use to spread out their bad behavior across many IPs so that the effect of inevitable blacklisting is somewhat minimized.
-In the past people had used this technique to try to improve deliverability.
-Now-a-days, especially with the extreme shortage of IP (v4) addresses in the world, no legitimate mail provider will be able to provide blocks of IP v4 addresses to a single customer for the purpose of bulk mailing, under any conditions…. its just not permitted by ICANN.
+Note that getting “many different IP addresses to rotate through” is not a solution.
+That is merely a mechanism spammers use to spread out their bad behavior across many IPs so that the effect of inevitable blacklisting is somewhat minimized.
+In the past, people used this technique to try to improve deliverability.
+Now-a-days, no legitimate mail provider will be able to provide blocks of IP v4 addresses to a single customer for the purpose of bulk mailing under any conditions.
+It is not permitted by ICANN.
 The best you can do is to have one dedicated IP address per dedicated server that you utilize.

-SPF.
-Adding “Sender Policy Framework” DNS records is useful as they allow recipients to verify that the messages you are sending are coming from a server approved to send email for your domain.
-Hence, the messages you are sending are not fraudulent and perhaps are a little less likely to be Spam.
+SPF: Adding “Sender Policy Framework” DNS records is useful as they allow recipients to verify that the messages you are sending are coming from a server approved to send email for your domain.
+Hence, the messages you are sending are not fraudulent and perhaps are a little less likely to be flagged as spam.

-DKIM.
-DomainKeys Identified Mail, like SPF, helps differentiate legitimate email from fraudulent email and can also help with deliverability to certain providers who validate DKIM signatures.
-LuxSci’s High Volume Outbound SMTP supports both DKIM and SPF.
+DKIM: DomainKeys Identified Mail, like SPF, helps differentiate legitimate email from fraudulent email and can also help with deliverability to certain providers who validate DKIM signatures.
+LuxSci’s High Volume Email Sending supports both DKIM and SPF.

-Reverse DNS.
-The IP address the your mail server uses to send outbound email needs to have a “Reverse DNS”.
-E.g. if you ask “what server belongs to this IP” … there must be an answer and that answer should match the domain name that that server uses to identify itself.
-This is the responsibility of your bulk mailing provider (LuxSci takes care of this automatically) — but if it is setup incorrectly or missing, you will have significant deliverability issues.
+Reverse DNS: The IP address your mail server uses to send outbound email needs to have a “Reverse DNS.”
+If you ask “what server belongs to this IP,” there must be an answer and that answer should match the domain name that that server uses to identify itself.
+This is the responsibility of your bulk mailing provider (LuxSci takes care of this automatically).
+If it is setup incorrectly or missing, you will have significant deliverability issues.

 Guaranteed Deliverability and White Listing Agreements

-In general, there is no way to guarantee delivery to anyone’s mailbox and in general the only “agreements” that major ISPs have is to allow senders to get feed back reports of messages marked as spam by their users.
-These feed back agreements (which are sometimes even called “white list agreements”) typically contain explicit statements.
+In general, there is no way to guarantee delivery to anyone’s mailbox.
+In general, the only “agreements” that major ISPs have is to allow senders to get feedback reports of messages marked as spam by their users.
+These feedback agreements (which are sometimes even called “white list agreements”) typically contain explicit statements.
 For example:

-If you have read this entire article, you will see that there is no deliverability guarantee and that ISPs would never want to make such guarantees as that would open the door to having their users being forced to receive Spam and other unsolicited email (no ISP would want that).
-The best you can do to ensure good deliverability is to adhere to as many of the above guidelines as possible:
+You will see that there is no deliverability guarantee.
+Making that promise would mean that ISPs could force their users to receive spam and other unsolicited email.
+The best you can do to ensure good deliverability is to adhere to the following guidelines:

-- Sending clean, concise, well-formatted, and well-written email messages
+- Send clean, concise, well-formatted, and well-written email messages.

-- Using a reputable bulk mail provider that helps you determine failing recipient addresses and recipients who are marking messages as spam
+- Use a reputable bulk mail provider to determine invalid addresses and recipients who are marking messages as spam.

-- Using DKIM, SPF, and other techniques to bolster the reputation of your messages and to help recipients differentiate your legitimate mailings from forged ones.
+- Use DKIM, SPF, and other techniques to bolster the reputation of your messages and to help recipients differentiate your legitimate mailings from forged ones.